Skip to main content

 Julia Burrowes

-Julia Burrowes is the Thought Leadership & Impact Manager at ASA.
-She joins the team after working as a direct senior care service provider for over 10 years, specifically with in-home care supervision, care management, Medicare counseling, and as III-D health & wellness workshops leader.
+Julia Burrowes is the Member Thought Leadership & Impact Manager at ASA.
+She joined the team after working as a direct senior care service provider for over 10 years, specifically with in-home care supervision, care management, Medicare counseling, and as III-D health & wellness workshops leader.
 Before joining ASA, Julia also most recently worked at Centralina Area Agency on Aging, serving the greater Charlotte area and monitoring OAA programs.
 Julia holds Bachelor's degree in Psychology and a Master of Arts in Gerontology from the University of North Carolina at Charlotte, where she has also spent some time teaching as an adjunct instructor.

 Mazie Soto